Skip to main content

 The degree to which we didn’t get that care is the degree to which that stress became traumatic.

-Trauma is not the event itself.
+Trauma isn't the event itself.

 Trauma is the unprocessed stress that gets stuck inside us in the absence of the right kind of support.